Vicente Moreno

-Vicente Moreno Peris (born 26 October 1974) is a Spanish former professional footballer who played as a defensive midfielder, currently manager of Qatar Stars League club Al-Wakrah.
+Vicente Moreno Peris (born 26 October 1974) is a Spanish former professional footballer who played as a defensive midfielder.
+He is the manager of Qatar Stars League club Al-Rayyan.

 He spent most of his career with Xerez, appearing in 412 official matches and remaining with the club for 11 years.
 He also coached them for seven months, and subsequently led Mallorca and Espanyol to La Liga promotions.

 Playing career

-An unsuccessful Valencia CF youth graduate, Moreno was born in Massanassa, Valencian Community, and he arrived to Xerez CD in 2000–01 after spending one season each with lowly clubs, also in the Segunda División B. Helping the Andalusians promote to Segunda División in his first year, he never played less than 34 matches until 2009.
+An unsuccessful Valencia youth graduate, Moreno was born in Massanassa, Valencian Community, and he arrived to Xerez in 2000–01 after spending one season each with lowly clubs, also in the Segunda División B. Helping the Andalusians promote to Segunda División in his first year, he never played less than 34 matches until 2009.

 In the 2008–09 campaign, Moreno was ever-present for Xerez as they achieved a first-ever La Liga promotion.
-On 13 June 2009, he scored one goal in a 2–1 home win over SD Huesca which certified his team's promotion.
+On 13 June 2009, he scored one goal in a 2–1 home win over Huesca which certified his team's promotion.

-Moreno made his top-tier debut on 30 August 2009 – two months shy of his 35th birthday – playing the full 90 minutes in a 2–0 away loss against RCD Mallorca.
+Moreno made his top-tier debut on 30 August 2009 – two months shy of his 35th birthday – playing the full 90 minutes of the 2–0 away loss against Mallorca.
 He also started in the third match, a 5–0 defeat to Real Madrid at the Santiago Bernabéu Stadium, but eventually lost his importance, with Malian Sidi Keita being preferred; at the end of the season, albeit only in the last round, the side were immediately relegated.

 In June 2011, aged 36, Moreno retired from football after one more season with Xerez (28 appearances, three goals).
 At the time of his retirement he was the player with the most appearances for the club, also having been the only one to have scored for the organisation in all three major levels of Spanish football.
 He immediately joined their coaching staff.